 Let’s focus on your Assignments.
 In this blog we’ll explain what we mean by a ‘description’ or ‘narrative’ of your Assignments and why it’s important you complete this section.

-When you’re entering the details of your assignments don’t skip past the section called ‘Description’ as it’s the most important section for someone looking at your profile!
-Why?
 In each interview the superintendent or personnel manager will look through your seaman’s book, asking questions about individual vessels you have worked on.
 They usually ask about trading area, engine or auxiliary types, cargo ops, gas freeing, grade changes, pilotage exemption, DP type, DP hours, diving operations, major overhauls, drydocks, surveys and your duties.
 Or for Customer Service areas you may want to tell us about how many cabin areas you were in charge of, passenger numbers you cooked for etc. This is the sort of information we are asking you to add in the description.
 Additionally, it’s beneficial to include any challenges you faced along with how you were involved in a solution or corrective action to a particular issue.
 This immediately allows the hiring manager or superintendent to have visibility on your suitability for a role and will help the decision on whether you should be invited for interview.

 Finally let’s chat about Sea Service Analytics.